 After a bite, check out Universal Studio’s Wizarding World of Harry Potter—Diagon Alley, where you will find yourself in a complex and surreal recreation of the cobblestoned alley and shopping center of Diagon located behind the Leaky Cauldron pub in London, England.
 Here, you will experience all things Harry, including Knockturn Alley, a shadowy ghetto with moving clouds in a furious sky, and onsite performances like The Singing Sorceress: Celestina Warbeck and the Banshees, and The Tales of Beedle the Bard, a street performance with puppets.

-The first stop is the fantastic recreation of Hogshead where you can sample butterbeer and pick out your wand at Ollivander’s wand shop.
-Rides here include the sedate flight of the hippogryph and the technological Marvel that is Harry Potter and the Forbidden Journey, located inside an inc4reible replica of Hogwarts castle.
+The first stop is the fantastic recreation of the Hogs Head where you can sample butterbeer and pick out your wand at Ollivander’s wand shop.
+Rides here include the sedate flight of the Hippogryph, Hadgrids Magical Motorcycle, and the technological marvel that is Harry Potter and the Forbidden Journey, located inside an incredible replica of Hogwarts castle.

 Can’t-miss rides at Islands of Adventure include the Incredible Hulk Coaster, and The Amazing Adventures of Spider-Man located on Marvel Super Hero Island; Dudley Do-Right’s Ripsaw Falls, and Popeye & Bluto’s Bilge-Rat Barges in the Toon Lagoon; and Skull Island: Reign of Kong inside Jurassic Park.
 Seuss Landing is another extravagant spot in the park with madcap rides and hidden gags amongst the chaos of the good Doctor’s characters like the Cat in the Hat and the Grinch, who roam the property bringing folly and sneers, respectively.